- Who can apply for scholarships through the Community Foundation?

 When is the application available?

-Our application will be available by the beginning of December each year.
+Our application will be available by December 1 each year.
 This is to allow students ample time to complete their application and to give them the opportunity to work on it over Christmas break if they choose.
 It may be available before that, but there are no guarantees.
 If the "apply now" link works, go ahead and start your application.
 If not, check back again soon!

 How do I know if I'm eligible?